 Long-Term Health Concerns of Cocaine Abuse

-- Increased sensitivity to cocaine’s negative effects (such as violent behavior, panic attacks, and paranoia)
+- Increased sensitivity to cocaine’s negative effects (such as violent behaviour, panic attacks, and paranoia)

 - Psychiatric disorders include auditory and visual hallucinations